yuanqing/sketch-plugin-helper/docs/settings.md

 }
 ```

-To get and save user input, use `openSettingsDialog` and `saveSettings`.
-For example:
+To get and save user input, use `openSettingsDialog` and `saveSettings`:

 ```js
 import {